nlejeune/TreeTalk/1-business_requirements.md

 # TreeChat Application Requirements

 ## Executive Summary
-TreeChat is an innovative genealogical server based on the MCP (Model Context Protocol) that transforms how you explore and interact with your family history.
+TreeChat is an innovative genealogical application that transforms how you explore and interact with your family history.
 By combining the power of conversational artificial intelligence with comprehensive genealogical data management, TreeChat creates an intelligent and interactive experience that makes family research as natural as a conversation with an experienced family historian.

 ## 1. Functional Requirements

 1. The application can have different data sources as inputs:
     - Manual upload of GEDCOM files
     - FamilySearch website API
-2. The application must have an internal MCP server to expose its information to external LLMs for the purpose of offering chat functionality
+2. The application must leverage LLM APIs for the purpose of offering chat functionality (The MVP application will be built with Openrouter API only)
 3. The application is built in several sections:
-    Section 1: Data source management: Local data import (GEDCOM), Connectivity with external sources (example: FamilySearch API)
+    Section 1: Data source management: Local data import (GEDCOM), Connectivity with external sources (he MVP application will be built with FamilySearch API only)
     Section 2: ChatGPT-type chat window to discuss with your data

 ## 2. Technical Requirements